08.01.2025

 • How should the payment and compliance systems change to ensure 24/7 year-round availability?

-• How can false positives be reduced?
+• How must customer screening change, and how can false positives be reduced?

 • What are the best interfaces for addressing peripheral systems?